-- 1. The rider must start the 2023 season as a Novice. - 2.
-The rider must advance to the next rider level when advancement criteria are met according to the rules in Section 5 of the 2023 NEMRR Rulebook. - 3.
+- 1. The rider must start the 2024 season as a Novice. - 2.
+The rider must advance to the next rider level when advancement criteria are met according to the rules in Section 5 of the 2024 NEMRR Rulebook. - 3.
 Novice points are not counted. - 4.
 All Amateur points will be counted until the rider bumps to expert in accordance with Section 5.4.2.
 If a rider does not bump when requirements are met, amateur points accumulated after that time will not be counted. - All Expert points will be counted - a.
 If the eligible rider wins a first place position in his first expert race the rider will earn an additional 10 point bonus toward the Vanson Rookie of the Year award; these bonus points are not counted as NEMRR season points. - 6.
 Expert points outweigh any Amateur points - i.e., 1 expert point outweighs any amount of amateur points - Only the top 4 finishes for each rider for each event weekend will be accumulated toward the Rookie of the Year Award points. - 8.
 A panel of officials will review all the candidates at the conclusion of the season and will make the final determination based on the following: - a.
 Points accumulated (sections 1-7) - b.
 Rider's conduct with officials - c.
 Rider's conduct and awareness of the track and race procedures. - d.
 Personal appearance, demeanor and deportment. - e.
 Sportsmanship with other riders on and off the track.
 The panel may penalize any rider for any conduct that may be determined detrimental to NEMRR, its officials, riders and attendees.

-2023 NEMRR Officials
+2024 NEMRR Officials

 Executive Director - John Grush

 Series Director - Noelle Doucette

-Chief Referee - Skip Kelleher

-Assistant Referee - Chris Bouchard
+Referee - Chris Bouchard

 Race Control - Laura Cole

-Assistant Race Control- Annette Hoover

 Safety Director - Scott Sewade

 Chief Tech Inspector - Charles "Chuck" Brighenti

 Starter - Scott Cole

 Paddock Marshal - John "Johnny B" Butler

 Grid Marshal - Jim Rich

-Chief of Timing - Jessica Piegorsch

 Announcer - Pete Davis

 Technical Director- Eric Wood

+Registration Manager- Jena Bouchard